Home | Scholarships, Grants, and Financial Aid

 The vision of the United Methodist Higher Education Foundation (UMHEF) is that it be economically possible for any qualified United Methodist student to attend college.
 Preference is given to students enrolled or planning to enroll in a full-time degree program (graduate or undergraduate) at a regionally accredited United Methodist-related college, university, or seminary in the United States.
 Visit the following websites for more information on scholarships:

-The Conference Board of Higher Education and Campus Ministry offers a scholarship of up to $5,000 to applicants based on merit.
-These are one-time awards, but students may continue to reapply for as long as they remain eligible.
-Create a profile and apply by March 30, 2023.
+The Conference Board of Higher Education and Campus Ministry offers merit scholarships for United Methodist students ranging from $500-$5,000.
+These are one-time awards, but students may continue to reapply each year for as long as they remain eligible.
+The deadline to apply is March 31, 2025.
+Contact Melanie Thomas, Connectional Ministries administrative assistant, by e-mail with any questions.

 The scholarship is open to any racial or ethnic minority college-bound undergraduate student who is a member of an EOC United Methodist Church.
-Learn more and apply by March 31, 2022.
+Learn more and apply, deadline extended to May 31, 2024.

 The scholarship is awarded annually to students attending a United Methodist college, university, or seminary.
 The scholarship is based on the following criteria, which are listed in order of priority: those entering or engaging in studies leading to careers in ordained or diaconal ministries; those preparing for full-time Christian service in town and country parish settings; and those intending to enter some area of Christian service including but not limited to teaching and health care.
 Priority is also given to members of United Methodist churches in East Ohio.
 Learn more and apply by April 15.